bosch-io/iot-things-examples/README.md

 The example code provided here shows a selection of the Bosch IoT Things service functionality.
 However, the examples do not cover the complete service offering.
 If you need more information, please visit the links above or contact us.

-### Example "mini-device-integration"

-This example shows how to create a minimal device integration application with our Things Client.

-### Example "mini-webui"

-Learn how to create your own to UI to display the _Thing_ generated via our Java client, with the "mini-device-integration" example.

 ### Example "inventory-browser"

 This example shows how to create a simple user interface to list things and their details.
 Additionally, the inventory browser can show the things on a map, given that the thing provides “geolocation” information.